marijnbent/lisk-dapps-docs/EnvironmentSetup.md

 - Windows users can [Install Lisk (using Docker)](/documentation?i=lisk-docs/DockerInstall) as a virtual machine.

-- [Installing Lisk (from Source)](/documentation?i=lisk-docs/SourceInstall) is here a reference and is only intended for special circumstances.
+- [Installing Lisk (from Source)](/documentation?i=lisk-docs/SourceInstall) is here as a reference for core developers and is only intended for special circumstances.

 ## Lisk CLI